Giratena/Succubus-Senki-Translation-Project/README.md

 The most recent patch can be found whenever the game is updated on Dlsite.

 This is the translation script for Succubus Senki.
-I translate the script and send it to the developer who patches them into the game!
+I translate the script and send it to the creator of the game who patches them into the game!

-If you like my translations, consider supporting me on patreon! -> https://www.patreon.com/Giratena
+Check out our discord here! https://discord.gg/QJppHcu If you like my translations, consider supporting me on patreon! -> https://www.patreon.com/Giratena

-Check out our discord here! https://discord.gg/QJppHcu

 The following FAQ has been taken from the Succubus Senki Discord Server.
 All channels discribed refer to the channels within the discord server.

 <<<<  **Common Questions**  >>>>
 ---------------------------------------